 - The implementation of HR/personnel department policies - putting them in to practice.

-- Organisational structures, charts, spans of control, organisation and job structures.
+- Organizational structures, charts, spans of control, organisation and job structures.

 - The importance and benefits of effective internal communication, dangers of poor information flow.

-- Internal and external communication, vertical and horizontal communication.
+- Internal and external communication, vertical and horizontal communication, channels of communication.

-- Principles of effective communication, the HR role in good communications.
+- Principles of effective communication, oral and written communication, the HR role in good communications.

 Module 4 - Manpower Planning, Job Analysis and Job Descriptions, Work Groups